Jessie Willcox Smith: Continued career

-Smith had a knack for painting children, persuasively using milk, cookies and fairy tales to achieve a relaxed, focused, child model.
-In an October 1917 Good Housekeeping article she wrote that "a child will always look directly at anyone who is telling a story; so while I paint I tell tales marvelous to hear."
-In 1915 Smith finished one of her most well known work, a series of pictures for Charles Kingsley's The Water-Babies.
+Smith had a knack for painting children, persuasively using milk, cookies and fairy tales to achieve a relaxed, focused child model.
+In an October 1917 Good Housekeeping article, she wrote that "a child will always look directly at anyone who is telling a story; so while I paint I tell tales marvelous to hear."
+In 1915 Smith finished one of her most well-known work, a series of pictures for Charles Kingsley's The Water-Babies.

-She graced every printed cover of Good Housekeeping from December 1917 through April 1933, creating a total of 184 illustrations of family scenes for the magazine.
+She graced every printed cover of Good Housekeeping from December 1917 through April 1933, creating 184 illustrations of family scenes for the magazine.
 She is the artist with the longest continuous run of illustrated magazine covers.
 The magazine said of her, "Certainly no other artist is so fitted to understand us, and to make for us pictures so truly an index to what we are as a magazine are striving for.
 The holding up to our readers of the highest ideals of the American home, the home with that certain sweet wholesomeness one associates with a sunny living-room—and children."

-She was one of the highest paid illustrators of the time, earning over $1,500 per cover.
+She was one of the highest paid illustrators of the time, earning between $1,500 and $1,800 per cover.
 Smith also created illustrations for Kodak and Procter & Gamble's Ivory soap over the course of her career.
 She made illustrations for Collier's magazines and of Charles Dickens' works, like Tiny Tim, Dickens' Children – Ten Children, and David Copperfield.

-Smith continued to create illustrations throughout her life, but she increased the number of portraits she painted beginning about 1925.
-She used a technique that she learned from Eakins in these later years, using photographs as a tool when creating portraits.
+Smith continued to create illustrations throughout her life, but she began painting more portraits around 1925.
+In later years, she used a technique that she learned from Eakins, using photographs as a tool when creating portraits.